 Tell us about POD115.
 What was the catalyst?
 What are some remarkable aspects of it?

-POD115 (www.pod115.com)was born from my longtime appreciation for the early career of Orson Wells and his Mercury Radio Theater on the Air.
+POD115 (www.pod115.com)was born from my longtime appreciation for the early career of Orson Welles and his Mercury Radio Theater on the Air.
 He was a theater kid who jumped into a new medium in 1938 and re-told H.G.
 Wells’ 40-year-old War of the Worlds for a contemporary audience experiencing a story through only one of their physical senses: their ears.
 But the East Coast of America’s imagination did the rest of the heavy lifting and believed Earth was under attack from Martians.
 I loved the combination of repurposing creative material, utilizing a new medium and playing with a mass audience.

-When I was first starting out as an actor in Los Angeles I imagined a re-re-telling of Wells’ retelling incorporating some of the contemporary mythology of UFOs and alien abductions, sightings and videos, and terrifying tales of missing time and trauma from scientific experiments on humans by aliens.
+When I was first starting out as an actor in Los Angeles I imagined a re-re-telling of Welles’ retelling incorporating some of the contemporary mythology of UFOs and alien abductions, sightings and videos, and terrifying tales of missing time and trauma from scientific experiments on humans by aliens.
 I imagined it as a live-theater experience that could be replayed on the radio.
 But I never got around to writing it.
 Then Lied Library opened its Makerspace and Multimedia Center and I thought the popularity of podcasting might give this old idea some life again.

 I collaborated with a terrific writer, Rae Binstock, who totally embraced this idea of creating a story about college students whose podcast is hijacked by an alien in the Nevada desert.
 I presented the idea to theatre department chair Norma Saldivar as a potential ongoing course that would teach actors content creation and self-production skills that would result in a public-facing, collaborative production created, produced, and distributed globally within a single semester.
 In addition to performing in the POD115 series, the students in the course create their own podcast pitches and 10-minute samples of a podcast they’d like to helm.
 They present it to the class Shark Tank-style, as if the group is going to invest or advertise on their show.
 It really gives them all a sense of agency over their careers that most actors don’t feel upon entering the real world.
 Perhaps the most remarkable aspect of the podcast and the course: we actually did it.
 Nine episodes of POD115 are on every major podcasting platform and nine students have created their own podcast concepts — some of which are deep into multiple episodes at the time of writing.
 And now we’re about to repeat it in the fall!